fragwuerdig/hello-bare-metal/README.md

 ## Hello Bare Metal

-A bare metal program that is able to:
+A bare metal program featuring:

 - boot into x86-64bit mode with paging enabled
-- allocate 1:1 mapped memory for kernel structs
-- display by pushing into the VGA buffer
-- accept key input via interrupt handling.
+- minimal bump allocator with identity mapping
+- interrupts (to be extended/configured properly)
+- cooperative multitasking
+- basic formatted vga output

 ... more to come.
 This is a hobby project to recall my times as embedded dev.
 Don't use it for any activities other than playing around.
 And certainly don't boot it on your actual machine :P

+Currently the kernel main entrypoint is more used like a "playground" to test out new fetures and play around with them.
+Don't expect it to be the same on every commit to this repository.

 ## Run it

-To run it let's assume you got gcc (for x86) installed and also qemu to run this thing.
+To run it let's assume you got gcc (for x86_64) installed and also qemu to run this thing.
 This is gonna build the kernel, package it into an iso and throw it at the VM's CD-ROM drive:

 ```
 make run